Table of Contents

 This is where proper diet and exercise come into play.

 I work a lot.
 Usually more than 90 hours per week.
 Much of that time is spent sitting at my desk.
 In the later part of the day I find I get sluggish and need to rest my head on my desk for a while to recharge.
-Is there anything I can do to boost my energy during the day?

 These days it’s quite common to see people working these kinds of hours.
 Especially here in NYC.
 Obviously with this rigorous schedule, getting to the gym is going to be difficult.